Évelyne Dhéliat: Early life and education

 Évelyne Dhéliat was born in Cologne.
-Her father was a commercial director and her mother a perfume store owner.
+Her father was a commercial director from Bordeaux and her mother a German perfume store owner.
 An only child, she grew up in the 15th arrondissement of Paris.
 In 1969, she studied English for one year at the University of Paris III: Sorbonne Nouvelle.

 Television career

 Entertainment programs

-She began at the Office de Radiodiffusion Télévision Française as a continuity announcer from 1975 to 1982.
-She was at the same time a presenter on the French first channel that has become TF1 in January 1975.
+She began her career in 1969 at the Office de Radiodiffusion Télévision Française as a continuity announcer on the Première chaîne, which was renamed TF1 in January 1975.
 She started by presenting the program À la bonne heure.
 In March 1980, on the same channel, she presented the two semi-finals and the final of the French preselection for the Eurovision Song Contest 1980.
 The band Profil was chosen by the audience.
-The next month, during the Eurovision Song Contest at The Hague, Netherlands, she announced in the name of the French delegation, the live performance of Profil representing France with the song "Hé, hé M'sieurs dames".
+The next month, during the Eurovision Song Contest at The Hague, Netherlands, she introduced, on behalf of the French delegation, the live performance of the band representing France with the song "Hé, hé m'sieurs dames".